MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/whats-new/bulk-edit-smartlist-columns.md

 # Bulk-edit SmartList Columns

-With the release of the Microsoft Dynamics GP Fall 2020 you now have the ability to mass edit the columns on a SmartList.
+With the October 2020 release of Dynamics GP, you now have the ability to bulk-edit the columns on a SmartList.

-In order to see this new functionality you will need to start by opening SmartList (Microsoft Dynamics GP and click SmartList).
-You'll then navigate to the specific SmartList you want to edit, for example we will look at the default Sales, then choose Customers and then click on the Columns button:
+In order to see this new functionality you will need to start by opening SmartList (choose **Microsoft Dynamics GP**, and then choose **SmartList**).
+You'll then navigate to the specific SmartList that you want to edit, such as the default **Sales**, then choose **Customers**, and then choose the **Columns** button:

 <img src="media/image89.png" alt="SmartList showing Columns button" width="679" height="244" />

-When the Change Column Display window opens, you'll notice that there is a new column with checkboxes.
+When the **Change Column Display** window opens, you'll notice that there is a new column with checkboxes.

 <img src="media/image91.png" alt="Change Column Display" width="443" height="291" />